elephantscale/es-training-new/machine-learning/slides/Unsupervised-Generic.md

      - There are limitations

-     - They are called “variance”
+     - They are called "variance"

         * How much my reduce data preserve the nature of the original